goooseman/devsparks-blog/NOTES.md

 The design is minimalistic and contains two themes: light and dark.
 By default the system theme is used, but website should have a special toggle.

 Main color is Amber: #ffc000.

 A monospace Fira Code font with ligatures should be used.

-Design should be simple and mostly reuse Tailwind basic components.
+For light theme the background is Amber and text color is graphite.
+For dark theme the background is graphite and text color is amber.

 The layout:
+- header:
-- header: contains navigation links Home, Hacks, Search box, Fix typo
+  - contains navigation links Home, Hacks, Search box, Fix typo
+  - Active link should be underlined
+  - Non-active links to be with lighten color
+  - When hover, active design is applied
+  - search is a horizontal line when not active/hover, and bordered when active/hover. color of line/border should match text color for current theme
+  - Fix typo link should be on the right, all other elements on the left
 - main area
+  - background color matches other areas of the website. but it has background shadow on top/bottom to make it look like lower then header and footer
+- footer
-- footer: contains photo of the author with transparent bg and a small about text
+  - contains photo of the author with transparent bg and a small about text. text is wrapped with a border of current color text for the current theme

 ## Tech Requirements